St. Armands

 2. Two- and three-story houses in which the living space is elevated, but there is a ground-level of non-conforming space used for garage, storage, and no more than 300 sqft of building access (e.g., foyer, hallway, stairwell, elevator shaft).
 This is often done on smaller lots which are common on St. Armands.

-• In newer elevated houses, building code now requires the non-conforming space to be built with waterproof materials (framing, flooring, and walls), and the ground-level area in such houses could generally just be power-washed and dried-out following the flooding from Hurricanes Helene and Milton in 2024.
+• Building Code now requires the non-conforming space to be built with waterproof materials (framing, flooring, and walls), and the ground-level area in such houses could generally just be power-washed and dried-out following the flooding from Hurricanes Helene and Milton in 2024.
 Perhaps minimal painting and carpentry was required.

 3. Two-story houses that are elevated and built "slab-on-fill" so that there isn't any non-conforming space on the ground level (except perhaps for a garage).